Kuone History, Family Crest & Coats of Arms

 Early History of the Kuone family

-Another 271 words (19 lines of text) covering the years 1411 and 1743 are included under the topic Early Kuone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kuone research.
+Another 136 words (10 lines of text) covering the years 1411 and 1743 are included under the topic Early Kuone History in all our PDF Extended History products and printed products wherever possible.

 Kuone Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Kuone has appeared in various documents spelled MacQueen, MacQueon, MacSween, MacSwene, MacSweyne, MacSwan, MacCunn and many more.

 Early Notables of the Kuone family (pre 1700)

 Notable amongst the Clan from early times was MacQueen of Pall à Chrocain, a legendary Highland deer stalker popularly believed to have slain the last wolf Tarnaway Forest in the province of Morayshire in 1743.
 Apparently, he received a message from his chief, the Laird of Clan Mackintosh, that a black wolf had killed two children.
 He arrived late for the meeting, received a tirade from his chief only to reveal from under his garment the head of the wolf.
 He described the event as...